-The Hawaii State Department of Business, Economic Development and Tourism (DBEDT) has received a $703,505 grant from the State Trade and Export Promotion (STEP) program of the U.S. Small Business Administration (SBA) to increase the number of local small businesses that want to export as well as the value of exports for those small businesses that currently export.
+SBA started STEP in FY 2011 as a three-year pilot program with a goal to increase the number of small businesses that want to export as well as the value of exports for those small businesses that currently export.
+SBA awards matching-funds STEP grants to states on a competitive basis.

 - Be registered in good standing with the State Department of Commerce and Consumer Affairs’ Business Registration Division at vendors.ehawaii.gov

 - Have a current general excise tax license with the State Department of Taxation

 - For companies that may be unsure if they are export ready, please take the Export Questionnaire on the U.S. Department of Commerce’s website at: http://export.gov/begin/assessment.asp Upon completion, the questionnaire will give you an Export Readiness Assessment score based upon your responses.

 - Determine if your company meets the Eligibility Requirements

 - Download and complete the SBA Self Representation Form and SBA Form 1624, then email both forms to Jamie.K.Lum@hawaii.gov